Rogue River Rafting

 Mile 4.3: Tyee Rapid (III)

-Lots of boats have been ripped at Tyee, watch out for the hole in the center and stay off the wall on the right.
+Lots of rafts have been ripped at Tyee, watch out for the hole in the center and stay off the wall on the right.
+Nice campsite just below here on river right.

 Mile 8: Black Bar Falls (III)

-Upper Black Bar Falls (III) is one of the trickier rapids of the Rogue, the most common route is to enter far right and avoid the rock wall on the bottom right shore.
+Upper Black Bar Falls (III) is one of the trickier rapids of the Rogue and a potential scout.
+The most common route is to enter far right and avoid the rock wall on the bottom right shore.
 After a pool and a bend to the right the river drops down Lower Black Bar Falls (II).

 Mile 8.5: Black Bar Lodge